Skip to main content

 Readers receive the following statistics:

-1. Number of likes
+1. Number of likes given.

-2. Number of content read
+2. Number of articles read.

 3. Number of days of presence *